 Where can I find instructions and templates for submitting proposals?

 Please login to WIP, JGI’s proposal submission system, to view specific instructions and templates for submitting Letters of Intent and full proposals.
 Many of the submissions are done using web-based forms.
+All proposals must be written in English.

 - View a sample Letter of Intent for CSP annual call